Outside Help · Misunderstandings · Anchor

 It also does not replace professional judgment inside a regulated field.
 Tax, legal, insurance, accounting, and medical questions still need qualified professionals.
 The map helps with routing.
 It does not pretend to be a license.

 The map fails when the buyer uses it to float above the decision forever.
-Eventually the room has to be chosen.
+Eventually the team has to be chosen.
 A map is useful.
 A map taped over the steering wheel is less useful.

 Section 5 · Common misuse